MuhammadUzair0786/Preprocessing_Practice/README.md

 ---

-This notebook is a practical guide for beginners to understand and apply data preprocessing (missing value handling, encoding, visualization) in real-world projects.
+This notebook is a practical guide for beginners to understand and apply data preprocessing (missing value handling, encoding, scaling, visualization) in real-world projects.